Beginning Farmer Training Program

 WHO IS ECO CITY FARMS?

 ECO City Farms is a nonprofit urban teaching and learning farm in Prince George’s County that grows great food, farms and farmers in ways that protect, restore and sustain the natural environment and the health of local communities.
-We’ve been farming in PG County for over a decade.
+We’ve been farming in PG County for over fifteen years.

 SHOULD I APPLY TO THIS PROGRAM?